Rising-Stars-by-Sunshine/Final-Project-Isabella/README.md

 # Predicting Emigration from Latin America and the Caribbean due to Climate Change
 ## Project information
-**Author**: Isabella Kroon, Computation and Design, Class of 2025, Duke Kunshan University **Instructor**: Prof. Luyao Zhang, Duke Kunshan University **Disclaimer**: Submissions to the Final Project for [STATS201 Introduction to Machine Learning for Social Science, 2022 Autumn Term (Seven Week - Second)](https://ms.pubpub.org/) instructed by Prof. Luyao Zhang at Duke Kunshan University.
+**Author**: Isabella Kroon, Computation and Design, Class of 2025, Duke Kunshan University

+**Instructor**: Prof. Luyao Zhang, Duke Kunshan University

+**Disclaimer**: Submitted to the Final Project for [STATS201 Introduction to Machine Learning for Social Science, 2022 Autumn Term (Seven Week - Second)](https://ms.pubpub.org/) instructed by Prof. Luyao Zhang at Duke Kunshan University.

 **Acknowledgments**: My sincerest thanks to Professor Luyao Zhang for her teachings in Machine Learning for Social Science, to Yutong Sun for her valuable advise as peer reviewer, and to [Whimsical](https://whimsical.com), [Plotly](https://plotly.com/python/), and [Canva](https://www.canva.com/).

 **Project Summary**: